Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Kinglake has three active public transport stops operating within its boundaries.
-These stops are served by one route collectively providing 146 weekly passenger trips.
-Transport accessibility is limited with residents typically located 1242 meters from the nearest stop.
-Most residents commute outward due to Kinglake's primarily residential nature.
-Car remains the dominant mode of transportation at 97%.
+Kinglake has three active public transport stops, all of which are bus stops.
+These stops are served by one route collectively offering 146 weekly passenger trips.
+The area's transport accessibility is limited, with residents typically located 1242 meters from the nearest stop.
+Most residents commute outward due to Kinglake being primarily residential.
+Cars remain the dominant mode of transport at 97%.
 Vehicle ownership averages 1.9 per dwelling, higher than the regional average.

 According to the 2021 Census, 21.7% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 20 trips per day across all routes, equating to approximately 48 weekly trips per individual stop.
+Service frequency across all routes averages 20 trips per day, equating to approximately 48 weekly trips per individual stop.

 Frequently Asked Questions - Transport